jxnblk/mdx-deck/docs/theming.md

 # Hello
 ```

-The theme is based on [Theme UI][] and supports customizing typography, color, layout, and other element styles.
+Themes are based on [Theme UI][] and support customizing typography, color, layout, and other element styles.

 ```js
 // Example theme.js